PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-cart-price-rule.md

 ## Restrictions
 Certain conditions can be set for the main cart rule condition. <br>
 Once the first restriction checkbox is marked, the external options will expand.
 Those are the following:<br>
 - **Carrier selection** - this field can set certain carriers, that could be affected by the rule condition.
 Once checkboxed, there will be 2 fields prompted in UI - Selected or Unselected text field values.
+The values can be transferred to appropriate inputs with the buttons Add or Remove.
 By default, it is set as uncheckboxed condition.
 - **Customer group selection** - it can be restricted by a Prestashop customers group - by default - Customer, Visitor or Guest.
+Once checkboxed, there will be 2 fields prompted in UI - Selected or Unselected text field values.
+The values can be transferred to appropriate inputs with the buttons Add or Remove.
 By default, it is set as uncheckboxed condition.
 - **Compatibility with other cart rules** - this option sets the including of what cart rules can be combined with another cart rules.
-By default, it is set as uncheckboxed condition.
+By default, it is set as uncheckboxed condition, and this option is hidden, when there are no rules created, at least 1 rule should be created in list.
 - **Product selection** - this is kind of important condition for cart rule - it can be selected with specific products from whole webshop, that can have the cart rule.
 By default, it is set as uncheckboxed condition.
 - **Shop selection** - this selection sets the shop in Prestashop, where to apply the Cart Rule.
 By default, this field is hidden, if there is no Multistores configured.